solana-mobile/mobile-wallet-adapter/spec/feat_one_off_transaction.md

 ## Feature Identifier

-The namespace for this feature is `solana` and the name (reference) of the feature is `oneOffTransactions`.
-The resulting feature identifier for this feature is `solana:oneOffTransactions`.
+The namespace for this feature is `solana` and the name (reference) of the feature is `authorizeOneShot`.
+The resulting feature identifier for this feature is `solana:authorizeOneShot`.

 ## Wallet RPC interface